-Choose a strategy which suits you, when it comes options trading
+21. Choose a strategy that suits you, when it comes to options trading

 Apart from a single call option, you can choose a basic covered call or a buy-write strategy where you purchase assets outright and write (or sell) call options on these assets.
-A married put is when an investor purchasing a certain asset simultaneously purchases a put option for an equivalent number of shares and is used when investors are bullish on asset price.
+A married put is when an investor purchases a certain asset simultaneously.
+When investors are bullish on an asset’s price, they buy a put option for an identical number of shares.

 The simultaneous purchase of call options and sale of the same is known as a bull call spread strategy.
-The reverse of this is the bear put spread, which is another form of the vertical spread.
-This is a perfect alternative to short selling.
+The reverse is the bear put spread, another form of vertical spread.
+It is a perfect alternative to short selling.
 Holding on to profits is also possible through a long straddle options strategy.

-A long strangle options strategy where the investor purchases call and put option with the same maturity and underlying asset at different strike prices will also give you a firm grip on the derivatives market types.
-If you want to take flight, the iron condor is what you should be flocking to whereby you can hold long and short positions in two different strangle strategies.
+A long strangle options strategy where the investor purchases call and put options with the same maturity and underlying asset at different strike prices will also give you a firm grip on the market types of derivatives.
+If you want to take flight, the iron condor is what you should be flocking to, whereby you can hold long and short positions in two different strangle strategies.

-For interesting combinations of bull and bear spread strategy, choose the butterfly spread options strategy.
-If a strangle is paired with a long/short straddle, an iron butterfly is a result.
+Choose the butterfly spread options strategy for interesting combinations of bull and bear spread strategies.
+If a strangle is combined with a long/short straddle, the result is an iron butterfly.
 It’s a good options strategy for a steely grip on the markets.

-Here are some articles that will help you to get more detail about the Derivatives Market so just go through the link.
+Here are some articles that will help you get more details about the Derivatives Market, so just go through the link.